onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 There are better and worse ways of raising kids
-This is the end of postmodernism and radical relativism a true postmodern horror - the return of grand narratives! relativizing relativism!
+This is the end of postmodernism and radical relativism a true postmodern horror - the return of grand narratives! relativizing relativism! deconstructing deconstruction! show applying postmodernism to itself, loop it like a snake biting its own tail